<?xml:namespace prefix = o ns = "urn:schemas-microsoft-com:office:office" />

 One group looked at the Visitor pattern and discussed how it could be used to refactor a sample gambling application we had worked with in a previous lab.
 Another group drew up a preliminary design for enabling our completed gambling application to fully integrate with another game system.
 They discussed particular patterns and groups of patterns that would be used to accomplish this, backing up their decisions by addressing the guiding principles and motivations behind them.
 A third group's task was to search the Web for a pattern not covered in the course; they selected the Observer Pattern, which defines a one-to many dependency betwEEn objects so that when one object changes state, all its dependents are notified and updated automatically.
 They covered it extensively, using PML and Sequence diagrams.

-Patterns: A Language and a State of
+Patterns: A Language and a State of Mind

 The use of patterns is prevalent in many fields such as Art and Architecture, the Sciences, Manufacturing, and Software development.
 Patterns are a convenient and effective way of transmitting expert knowledge.
 In the J2EE community, we strive to formalize the presentation of patterns and ensure the frEE distribution and promotion of them.
 During the course of the wEEk, we learned more than just the names of and motivations behind different patterns.
 We learned how and when to use them, and started thinking about design problems in an entirely new way.